giacomos97/PhenographProject/README.md

 *init_seed* -> Initial seed for the computation.

 **[scanpy_PHENOGRAPH]**
-clustering_algo -> Clustering algorithm, whether *louvain* or *leiden*.
+*clustering_algo* -> Clustering algorithm, whether 'louvain' or 'leiden'.

 *n_neighbors* -> Number of nearest neighbors.

-n_jobs -> Number of threads (multiprocessing).
+*n_jobs* -> Number of threads (multiprocessing).

 **[scanpy_PCA_plot]**
-No customization currently available.
+Parameters listed in this category will be provided to the *sc.pl.pca* method.

 **[scanpy_UMAP_plot]**
-No customization currently available.
+Parameters listed in this category will be provided to the *sc.pl.umap* method.

 **[scanpy_CLUSTERS_plot]**
-No customization currently available.
+Parameters listed in this category will be provided to the *fig.update_layout* method.

 ## References